christophhart/HISE/README.md

 	- [ASIO SDK](http://www.steinberg.net/sdk_downloads/asiosdk2.3.zip) for standalone support on Windows.
 	- [VST SDK](http://www.steinberg.net/sdk_downloads/vstsdk366_27_06_2016_build_61.zip) for building VST plugins
 	- [Intel Performance Primitives](https://software.intel.com/en-us/articles/free-ipp) (this is optional but heavily increases the performance of the convolution reverb)

 5. Open the Projucer (there are compiled versions for every supported OS in the `tools/projucer` subdirectory) and load the HISE project (either `projects/standalone/HISE Standalone.jucer` or `project/plugin/HISE.jucer`)

-6. Make sure the VST / ASIO path settings is correct on your system.
-If you don't have IPP installed, set the USE_IPP flag in the hi_core module to 0.
+6. Make sure the VST / ASIO path settings are correct on your system.
+	- If you don't have IPP installed, set the USE_IPP flag in the hi_core module to 0.
+	- For ease of linking, copy the ASIO and VST SDKs into HISE/tools/SDK/

 7. Click on "Save Project and open in IDE" to load the project in XCode / Visual Studio.